 The comprehensive system keeps all information in one secure database, so it remains easily accessible at all times.

-There are different types of HRIS solutions, but some examples include payroll and benefits administration, job applicant tracking, and an onboarding checklist.
-Read on to learn more about these HRIS offerings.
+There are different types of HRIS solutions, but some top features include payroll and benefits administration, job applicant tracking, and an onboarding checklist.

 Payroll and benefits administration is one of the most common reasons a company needs an HRIS system.
 The payroll and benefits functions automate complex, time-consuming processes of payroll timelines and benefits enrollment and administration.